Simulation-Software-Engineering/Lecture-Material/02_virtualization_and_containers/virtualmachines_containers_exercise.md

 # Exercise: Virtualization and Containers

 In this exercise, we work with the virtualization and container techniques that we have seen in the lecture.
-We set up a virtual machine manually first and then automatize the process using Vagrant.
+We set up a virtual machine manually first and then automate the process using Vagrant.
 Afterwards, we build our own container using Docker.

-Deadline: **Wednesday, November 13, 2024, 9:00**
+Deadline: **Wednesday, November 5, 2025, 9:00**

 ## Prerequisites